haydenratliff/haydenratliff.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I'm pursuing a [Master's of Business Analytics](https://mitsloan.mit.edu/master-of-business-analytics/explore-program) at MIT, a Data Science degree focused on practical applications of ML, AI, and Optimization.
-At MIT, I conducted research advised by Prof. [Dimitris Bertsimas](https://www.dbertsim.mit.edu/), and worked with Lineage Logistics and Pfizer.
+At MIT, I conducted research advised by Prof. [Dimitris Bertsimas](https://www.dbertsim.mit.edu/) and worked for Lineage Logistics and Pfizer.

 On the personal side, I've played collegiate Ultimate Frisbee for the past five years, and am an avid hiker and fisherman.

 What's Next?
 ======

 I'm excited to be graduating from MIT in August 2024.
-Currently, I'm seeking a full-stack ML role in the Washington, DC area for fall 2024.
-If you'd like to get in contact, please email me at [hratliff@mit.edu](mailto:hratliff@mit.edu).
+Currently, I'm seeking a Data Science or ML role in the Washington, DC area for fall 2024.
+If you'd like to get in contact, please reach out to me at [hratliff@mit.edu](mailto:hratliff@mit.edu).

 News
 ======

 * **February 2024:** I joined Pfizer's Operations & Insights team in Cambridge, MA to begin my 7-month MIT capstone project.
-* **August 2023:** I started my Master's of Business Analytics at MIT.
+* **August 2023:** I started the Master's of Business Analytics (MBAn) program at MIT.
-* **May 2023:** I graduated from the University of Virginia with a B.S. in Systems Engineering and Government and a Minor in Computer Science.
+* **May 2023:** I graduated from the University of Virginia with a B.S. in Systems Engineering with Highest Distinction, B.A. in Government, and a Minor in Computer Science.
 * **August 2019:** I started undergrad at the University of Virginia.

 Behind the Scenes